hyamada6688/GenSDFRaytracer/README.md

 The bash executable ./execute.sh (pixel width) (pixel height) can be used to compile and run the code.
-The result is a temporary file of a rendered image, whose bitmap is saved in data/small.csv.
+The result is a .ppm image.

 Some sample renders can be found in the Renders folder.